Skip to main content

 Recent posts

-As 2023 comes to a close
+As 2023 comes to a close.

 There hasn’t been much information to share here lately, or at least it’s seemed that way.
 As predicted in an earlier post , friends have begun to pass away.
 Leo Cheverie was 60 when he died of cancer this past October, and although it’s standard practice to heap praise upon the deceased, Leo was truly one of a kind.
 He was a smart, thoughtful, compassionate individual who was involved in just about any social justice cause you can think of.
 The posthumous accolades such as the Leo Cheverie Cultural Connector Award (PEI Arts Awards) and the Leo Cheverie Activism Award ( PEI Division of the Canadian Union of Public Employees (CUPE) ) support this.
 Leo and I would check in, whether through Messenger or by meeting for lunch, to share cancer stories and to generally commiserate.
 One thing we cancer people rarely let the rest of you know about is the fact that we dish about you.
 Yes, you.
-We talk about how you interact with us, how you respond (or don’t) to our cancer, whether you se
+We talk about how you interact with us, how you respond (or don’t) to our can...

 Canada's Stem Cell Donor Registry.